Keshav0781/Data-Science-Portfolio/01-customer-churn/README.md

 - `reports/predictions.csv` — test set predictions with probability and label
 - `models/best_model.joblib` — trained model artifact ready for demo/serving

+## Model Training and Optimization

+Each model in this project was trained by minimizing an internal loss function provided by scikit-learn:

+- **Logistic Regression**: optimized **cross-entropy loss (log loss)** to distinguish churners from non-churners.
+- **Random Forest**: each tree split minimized **Gini impurity**, improving separation at every decision node.
+- **Gradient Boosting**: iteratively minimized **log loss**, combining weak learners to strengthen classification.

+While loss functions were not explicitly coded in the pipeline, they are fundamental to how the algorithms learn patterns in data.
+This ensures that models generalize well to unseen customers, balancing accuracy and recall.

 ## Results

 The models were evaluated on the test set to predict customer churn.